-- 3. For employees that have been identified as a Close Contact with someone who tested positive for COVID-19 or was diagnosed with COVID-19 by a healthcare professional based on symptoms, they should self-quarantine for 7-14 days in accordance with one of the options below and not return on-site until they receive approval to do so.
-If the employee develops symptoms or tests positive, the employee should report that to their supervisor, HRBP, or Dean (or their designee) and the symptom-based strategy outlined above should be used. - a.
+- for covid-19 or was diagnosed with covid-19 by a healthcare professional based on symptoms, they should self-quarantine for 7-14 days in accordance with one of the options below and not return on-site until they receive approval to do so.
+If the employee develops symptoms or tests positive, the employee should report that to their supervisor, HRBP, or Dean (or their designee) and the symptom-based strategy outlined above should be used.
+Note: If the employee that had close contact with an infected person is fully vaccinated or has had COVID-19 within the previous 3 months, has recovered, and remains without COVID-19 symptoms, then the employee does not need to quarantine. - a.
 Standard 14-day Quarantine Option: After self-quarantining for 14 days, employees may return on the 15th day if they have not tested positive for COVID-19 and remain symptom-free.
 This quarantine period is the standard and will be followed if the following two options are not utilized. - b.
-UWM departments experiencing operational impact from quarantine requirements and that have a need to reduce a quarantine period to 7 or 10 days, consistent with CDC and Milwaukee Health Dept. guidance providing exceptions, may submit an exception request to <a href="https://www.uwm.nummons.nummons.com/www.nummons. - i.
+UWM departments experiencing operational impact from quarantine requirements and that have a need to reduce a quarantine period to 7 or 10 days, consistent with CDC and Milwaukee Health Dept. guidance providing exceptions, may submit an exception request to COVID19-safety@uwm.edu with ultimate approval by UWM EOC Incident Commander (or as assigned by UWM Administration), who will consult with the Norris Health Center and others as necessary.
+Such requests should include: - i.
 Reason for the need, - ii.
 Potential number of employees impacted, AND - iii.
 Plan to comply with testing (for 7-day quarantine) and strict symptom monitoring until 14 days after exposure.